zinic/crawl/core.md

 The charging character receives a bonus of +2 on their attack.
 Note, the character must also pay the energy point cost of the attack in addition to the energy point cost of the charge.

 After the attack, the character must suffer a -2 to any defense rolls they attempt until the start of their next turn.
+Consecutive charges stack only the **the -2 defense modifier** - for example a character that has charged twice in the same turn is subject to a **-4 defense modifier**.

 #### Climbing and Scaling